 John Lonsdale (1965) studied Architecture at the Architectural Association in London.
 In 2001 he was awarded the Prix de Rome for Landscape Architecture and Urbanism for his work called Shifting Horizons before founding his practice John Lonsdale Architect in 2004.
 He explores the relationship between architecture and landscape using buildings, or architecture, as the means through which to shape and draw out meaning in his art.
 He has been given Architecture Foundation awards for design and research most recently for the work ‘Mud Ways, Towards a Shifting Architecture’.

 Since 2014 his practice has shifted to Northumberland where he now lives for much of the year.
 He is working on the restoration of a farmstead with new outbuildings as well as a house in Emsworth, Hampshire.
-Last year he began teaching at the architecture school at Northumbria University.

 In the last years I have striven for new ways to understand architecture in terms framed by the study of landscape.